prolificinteractive/swift-style-guide/BestPractices.md

 #### Annotations ####

 You can provide different annotations to inform other developers about the code they are looking at.
 Different keywords are available, such as `important` to highlight critical information, `note` to provide additional information, `warning` to warn other developers about this piece of code.

+### Access Control ###

+When choosing access levels for types defined within your project, follow Apple's [recommendations](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html).
+For single-target apps, `internal` or a more restrictive access level should be used.
+For frameworks and code that need to be accessed from a different module, expose the public-facing interface using `public` or `open`.
+Implementation details such framework can and should still be hidden with the default access level of `internal`.

+Start with the most restrictive access level, `private`, and increase access as needed (`private` -> `fileprivate` -> `internal`), when defining member constants, variables or functions.
+If a type's member or function needs to be accessed from a protocol conformance extension within the same file as described in [this section](https://github.com/prolificinteractive/swift-style-guide#file-structure), use the access level of `fileprivate`.